Schaefer's theorem for graphs: Higher arity polymorphisms

-We now show that if $\Gamma=(V;E,N,\neq,\ldots)$ is a reduct of $G$ such that there is no primitive positive definition of $H$ in $\Gamma$, then one of the other cases of Proposition~\ref{prop:higherArity} applies.
-By Theorem~\ref{conf:thm:inv-pol}, $\Gamma$ has a polymorphism that violates $H$.
+We now show that if $\Gamma=(V;E,N,\ldots)$ is a reduct of $G$ such that there is no primitive positive definition of $H_1$ in $\Gamma$, then one of the other cases of Theorem~\ref{thm:higherArity} applies.
+By Theorem~\ref{conf:thm:inv-pol}, $\Gamma$ has a polymorphism that violates $H_1$.

-\begin{definition} A function $f: V^n\To V$ is called \emph{essentially unary} if it depends on only one of its variables; otherwise, it is called \emph{essential}. \end{definition}
+\begin{definition} A function $f \colon V^n\To V$ is called \emph{essentially unary} if it depends on only one of its variables; otherwise, it is called \emph{essential}. \end{definition}

-Since any polymorphism of $\Gamma$ preserves $E$ and $N$, and since any essentially unary function preserving both $E$ and $N$ preserves all relations with a first-order definition in $G$ (and in particular $H$), we have that if a polymorphism $f$ of $\Gamma$ violates $H$, then it must be essential.
+Note that any essentially unary function preserving both $E$ and $N$ preserves all relations with a first-order definition in $G$, and in particular $H_1$; this is because by Lemma~\ref{lem:ENdef} any such operation is generated by the automorphisms of $G$, which have this property (cf.~\cite{Hodges}).
+Therefore we have that if a polymorphism $f$ of $\Gamma$ violates $H_1$, then it must be essential.
 Thus the following theorem from~\cite{RandomMinOps} applies.
 Before stating it, it is convenient to define the dual of an operation $f$ on $G$, which can be imagined as the function obtained from $f$ by exchanging the roles of $E$ and $N$.

 \begin{definition} The \emph{dual} of a function $f(x_1,\ldots,x_n)$ on $G$ is the function $-f(-x_1,\ldots,-x_n)$. \end{definition}